Georgia Medicare Optometry Services

 When Medicare denies an optometric claim, beneficiaries have access to the five-level Medicare appeals process:

-Redetermination by the Medicare Administrative Contractor (Palmetto GBA Jurisdiction J in Georgia), submitted within 120 days of the initial denial
+The Medicare Administrative Contractor (Palmetto GBA Jurisdiction J in Georgia) re-reviews the claim.
+File within 120 days of the initial denial shown on your Medicare Summary Notice.

-Medicare Appeals Council review, submitted within 60 days of the ALJ decision
+The Council reviews the ALJ decision.
+File within 60 days of the ALJ decision.

 For optometric claim denials, common issues involve: